Lee-817/interview-laravel/README.md

 composer beautify
 ```

 2. Every commit to this repository will trigger GitHub Action automatically.
-The details steps and setup can refer.
+The details steps and setup can refer `./.github/workflow/laravel.yml`.
 Basically it just run all of the steps we mention at [Setup Local Environment](#setup-local-environment).

 3. There is a folder `/src/postman`.
 Inside there has two file, collection.json and environment.json.
 User can import it directly in Postman API platform to use APIs specified in `./routes/api.php`.